WC 2026

 World Cup 2026: what to expect

 FIFA World Cup 2026 is the largest tournament in the competition's history, expanding from 32 to 48 teams and featuring 104 matches across 16 venues in three countries.
-The group stage alone runs for three weeks with multiple matches per day.
+The group stage alone runs three weeks with multiple matches per day.

 FIFA World Cup 2026: June 11 to July 19, 2026.
-Hosted in the United States, Canada, and Mexico.
+Hosted in the United States, Canada and Mexico.
 48 teams, 104 matches, 16 host cities.
 The first World Cup co-hosted by three nations.

 June 11

-June 11 – July 2
+June 11 to July 2

 Group Stage